tbates/tbates.github.io/_posts/1995-03-10-detailed-Definition-variables-in-RAM.markdown

 ---

+`umx` supports using definition variables in RAM models.
+A definition variable is a variable that takes a row-specific value in the model.

-We're used to seeing measured variables as manifests in our models, like this:
+You will be used to seeing manifest variables as squares in your models, like this:

 ```R
 m1 = umxRAM("my manifest model",data = mtcars,